marcusoftnet/marcusoftnet.github.io/_posts/2008-06-04-resharper-and-messed-up-intellisense.md

 Let me at the start of the post first say that I love [ReSharper](http://www.jetbrains.com/resharper/index.html).
 It is by far the best refactoring support that can be found for VB.NET.
 I haven't yet used it for C# but are told but [esteemed colleague](http://blogg.joakimsunden.se/) that it rocks.

 But... (there is always a but isn't it?) it [messes up the Intellisense in my Visual Studio](https://www.marcusoft.net/2008/05/visual-studio-2008-intellisense-not.html).
-The same colleague (kudos to Jocke) tipped me on how to solve it and here it is;
+The same colleague (kudos to Joakim) tipped me on how to solve it and here it is;

 Open the options for ReSharper and choose `Intellisense->General->Use Visual Studio`.
 This will not give you as much support for "Smart Completion" but I'll take that over missing Intellisense everyday in the week, and twice on Sundays.